Ralph Bloss Humanitarian Award nomination period now open | Cleanfax

-CLICK HERE to download the form for submission by email, or FILL OUT BELOW to submit online

-BIRMINGHAM, AL — The nomination period is now open for the 2017 Ralph Bloss Humanitarian Award, which is awarded each year to a cleaning or restoration pro who demonstrates the inspiring charitable practices of the late beloved industry member Ralph Bloss.
+The nomination period is now open for the 2018 Ralph Bloss Humanitarian Award, which is awarded each year to a cleaning or restoration pro who demonstrates the inspiring charitable practices of the late beloved industry member Ralph Bloss.
 Nominations close August 15.

 Basic information